DeborahK/Angular-NgRx-GettingStarted/README.md

 NOTE:
 - April 27, 2020: This code was modified to Angular version 9 (v9).
 See the CHANGELOG.md file for details.

-- September 2, 2019: This code was modified to Angular version 8 (v8).
-See the CHANGELOG.md file for details.